SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 tags: [Deep Learning, CNN, Data Science, Computer Vision, Transfer Learning, Python]
 ---

-For this project I train a Convolutional Neural Network to recognize distinct classes of toys from a bespoke, self-collected data set.
-After experimenting with various training parameters and model architectures, however, I used transfer learning - and the power of MobilenetV2 - to acheive a 100 percent test set accuracy.
+For this project I trained a Convolutional Neural Network to recognize distinct classes of toys from a bespoke, self-collected data set.
+After experimenting with various training parameters and model architectures, however, I used transfer learning - and the power of MobilenetV2 - to achieve a 100 percent test set accuracy.
 I conclude that CNN is all about optimizing model architecture and training parameters for the task, but building a successful model has much to do with the nature and quality of the data too.

 ## Table of contents